chotaire/parazip/README.md

 `parazip install`

-Will check for dependencies and install them (only relevant if not installing from copr).
+Will check for dependencies and install them (only relevant if not installing from RPM/copr).

 ### Run Parazip

 `parazip <dir>`

-\<dir\>.tar.bz2 will be saved in your current working directory.
+Archive a directory, \<dir\>.tar.bz2 will be saved in your current working directory.